 It’s important to regularly eat protein as it helps to repair your skin.
 We recommend eating more meat, nuts, beans and whole grains.
 If you feel your diet is lacking due to increased vomiting or lack of appetite then meet your daily target with a pre-natal vitamin.
 Check out our prenatal vitamin reviews for the best ones.

 A great way to keep your skin soft and supple is to moisturize daily.
 A good stretch mark cream or oil will provide moisture for your skin.
 It can act as a barrier to stop water escaping.
 Taut skin can make you itchy and moisturizers can ease this for you.

 Specialist stretch mark creams are designed to absorb deep into the skin and improve its flexibility.
 It’s best to start using these as soon as you find out you are pregnant.
 Apply to areas where you easily gain weight such as your tummy, breasts, bottom and thighs.

 4. Fish Oil

 A prenatal fish oil can improve your skin and prevent stretch marks.
 Omega 3 Fatty acids help to regenerate your skin and prevent inflammation.
-They also help keep your cells hydrate by holding onto water and riding them of toxins.
-Fatty acids can be found in some dietary sources such as oily fish and dark leafy vegetable.
+They also help keep your cells hydrated by holding onto water and getting rid of toxins.
+Fatty acids can be found in some dietary sources such as oily fish and dark leafy vegetables.

 5. Weight Watch

 Stretch marks appear where there is rapid skin growth.
-The under layers tear with the skin constant stretching.
+The under layers tear when the skin is constantly stretching.
 This happens in places where you are more likely to gain fat.
 Tackle this by maintaining a healthy weight in your pregnancy.
 Don’t fall into the ‘eating for two’ trap.